Skip to contents

 inverse_method

-Character: regularization method for Gram matrix inversion. - "direct": direct Moore-Penrose pseudoinverse (no regularization) - "nlshrink": nonlinear shrinkage estimator (Ledoit-Wolf type) - "corpcor": shrinkage via the corpcor package (for high-dimensional settings)
+Character: regularization method for Gram matrix inversion. - "direct": Cholesky-based inversion (falls back to the Moore-Penrose inverse from MASS when the Gram matrix is not positive definite) - "nlshrink": nonlinear shrinkage estimator (Ledoit-Wolf type) - "corpcor": shrinkage via the corpcor package (for high-dimensional settings)

 m

-Maximum order for HOIF
+Maximum order for HOIF (up to 6 when pure_R_code = TRUE)

 sample_split